 Common Mistakes to Avoid

-In my work as a death doula, I’ve seen these three mistakes happen repeatedly.
+These three mistakes happen repeatedly.
 Avoiding them will save you money and emotional distress.

 - Ignoring the "Holiday Schedule": Cemeteries have strict "clean-up" dates.
 For example, many cemeteries remove all winter decorations on March 1st.
 If you have sentimental items on the grave, remove them at least three days before the deadline.